Faculty Manual – Section I

 6. Assuring that conditions concerning liability insurance are met and are in effect.

 Under certain conditions, alcoholic beverages may be served at campus functions.
 However, before alcoholic beverages may be served at a function held on campus, the intent to serve alcoholic beverages must be registered with the appropriate office.
 If alcoholic beverages are to be served at a function held in the Lory Student Center, the registration is with that office, and their policies and procedures must be followed.
 If alcoholic beverages are to be served at a function held elsewhere on campus, the registration is with Facilities Management, and their policies and procedures must be followed.
-Policies related to alcohol at athletic events held at Hughes Stadium are available from the Department of Athletics.
+Policies related to alcohol at athletic events held at athletics venues, including tailgating areas, are available from the Department of Athletics.
 University employees and students intending to serve alcoholic beverages as part of a campus function need to be aware of and follow the appropriate policies and procedures.

 The Colorado Governmental Immunity Act defines “employee” as “an officer, employee or servant of the public entity, whether or not compensated, elected, or appointed, but does not include an independent contractor or any person who is sentenced to Section 42-4-1202(4), C.R.S.
 1973, to participate in any type useful public service.”